Three-point energy correlator in $\mathcal{N}=4$ super Yang-Mills Theory

 Our approach to compute the EEEC in $\mathcal{N}=4$ sYM benefits from the simplicity of the squared super form factor, which allows an integral representation in a concise form.
 As novel research ideas emerged in recent studies on the form factors by means of harmonic superspace formalism \cite{Chicherin:2016fac, Chicherin:2016fbj,FF2}, modern amplitude techniques \cite{Lin:2021lqo,Guo:2021bym, Dixon:2020bbt, Dixon:2021tdw} and integrability descriptions \cite{Sever:2020jjx, Sever:2021nsq, Sever:2021xga}, they open the way to probing the energy correlator observable at higher loop order or finite coupling, as well as relevant generalization of the event shape in quantum field theories \cite{Moult:2016cvt,Komiske:2017aww,Chivukula:2017nvl,Korchemsky:2021okt, Martin:2020jlu} .

-\textbf{Acknowledgements.} We are grateful to Dmitry Chicherin, Gregory Korchemsky, Emery Sokatchev and Alexander Zhiboedov for initiations and generous help with the calculation.
-We acknowledge enlightening discussions with Hao Chen, Johannes Henn, Yibei Li, Ian Moult, Alexander Tumanov, Tong-Zhi Yang, and Hua Xing Zhu.
+\textbf{Acknowledgements.} We are grateful to Dmitri Chicherin, Gregory Korchemsky, Emery Sokatchev and Alexander Zhiboedov for initiations and generous help with the calculation.
+We acknowledge enlightening discussions with Hao Chen, Johannes Henn, Yibei Li, Ian Moult, Alexander Tumanov, Tong-Zhi Yang and Hua Xing Zhu.
+This work is supported by Shanghai Jiao Tong University (Grant No. WH220407213).
 In its early stage the work received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, {\it Novel structures in scattering amplitudes} (grant agreement No 725110).

 \onecolumngrid